changlinli/shuangrimu/posts/elm-extensible-unions.md

 giant message type for everything that lives in its own file.
 NoMap's compromises around type safety also damage 3.

 Extensible union types give us all four.
+Even though I chose to give my selection element a separate model, update, and view function as well as a distinct message type, that is not a decision I'm locked into.
-Even though I chose to _It's not an all-in decision, I can pick and choose._ I could easily have undone any of those choices by simply inlining the function or type wherever it's used.
+_It's not an all-in decision, I can pick and choose._ I could easily have undone any of those choices by simply inlining the function or type wherever it's used.
 For example, I could decide that `updateDrinkSelectionElement` doesn't need to